How to: 3D print your own brain using MRI or CT scans & free software

 - Now your brain mesh is technically ready to go!

 *If our mesh has two vertices, follow these steps to simplify your model:

 - Select “Filters” and click on the “Remeshing….”

 - Next, the system will prompt you to enter your number of vertices.
 Feel free to use 150, we’ve tested it, and it works on average,

 - If you want to make the model look a bit better, you can use “Filters” once again but this time, click on “Smoothing, Fairing and Deformation” then “Laplacian Smooth.”

 Step 4: Let’s 3D print your brain with Sculpteo!

-Now that you have your cleaned .stl file, there is one more thing to do: upload it to the Sculpteo website for 3D printing!
+Now that you have your cleaned .stl file, one more thing to do: upload it to the Sculpteo website for 3D printing!

-Several 3D tools are available to optimize your 3D file for 3D printing, in order to improve its quality and reduce the costs.
-Orientation Part, Hollowing and Thickening tools will help you to make to most of your 3D printing experiment on our online service.
+Several 3D tools are available to optimize your 3D file for 3D printing to improve its quality and reduce costs.
+Orientation Part, Hollowing, and Thickening tools will help you make the most of your 3D printing experiment on our online service.

 To learn more about the built-in features to help you save money on your print, watch the Webinar below for further instructions.